There are a number of ways coronavirus may be impacting your choices when it comes to your pension pot.

 Should you reduce how much income you take from your pension?

 If your pension fund value has fallen as a result of market conditions, each payment that you take reduces your pension fund by a higher percentage than it did before.
-And this in turn could impact the number of years your retirement pot could last.

 You may want to consider reducing the income you’re taking out of your pension until investment markets improve.
 That way, your pension pot may be able to recover more quickly.
 However, make sure that the drop in income is not at the expense of your health and wellbeing.